 Personally, I find having a timer on my pump SO useful.
 Every time that I sit down to pump, I know how long I want to pump for at a minimum, and having a timer on the pump saves me the step of setting a timer on my phone.

-The nightlight is useful for pumping at night in the dark.
-If you have your pump parts and everything set up ahead of time, there’s no need to turn on the lights, which makes it easier to get back to sleep.
+The night light is useful for pumping at night in the dark.
+If you have your pump parts and everything set up ahead of time, there’s no need to turn on the lights, which makes it easier to get back to sleep when you’re done.

-Moms who had used both pumps noted that the S2 is quieter than the Pump in Style.
-A quieter breast pump is better for pumping during naptime, in the middle of the night, or at work if you don’t have a lot of privacy.
+Less noise can be better for pumping during nap time, in the middle of the night, or at work if you don’t have a lot of privacy.

 Both pumps are closed system pumps.
 This means that the pumps have barriers to stop moisture from getting into the tubing, and, by extension, the pump motor.